 The GNSO Review Working Party reviewed the recommendations and conducted a Feasibility and Prioritization Analysis, which it submitted to the GNSO Council on 28 February 2016.
 In its analysis document, the Working Party recommended to adopt all but three recommendations (21, 23, 32).

 On 14 April 2016 the GNSO Council approved a motion to adopt the GNSO Review Recommendations Feasibility and Prioritization Analysis.
 In its adoption the GNSO Council amended the Feasibility and Prioritization Analysis to support the implementation of recommendation 21, to which the Working Party in turn agreed.
 On 21 July 2016 the GNSO Council adopted the Charter of the GNSO Review Working Group.
-This Working Group is tasked to develop an implementation plan for the GNSO Review recommendations which were recently adopted by the ICANN Board.
+This Working Group is tasked to develop an implementation plan for the GNSO Review recommendations which were adopted by the ICANN Board on 25 June 2016.

 Per the GNSO Review Working Group Charter the GNSO Review Working Group is responsible for developing an implementation plan, containing a realistic timeline for the implementation, definition of desired outcomes and a way to measure current state as well as progress toward the desired outcome for the GNSO Review recommendations adopted by the ICANN Board (thirty-four (34) recommendations of the Final Report of the Independent Examiner (i.e. all recommendations excluding recommendations 23 and 32).